International Ocean Governance: Challenges Beyond UNOC 2025

 8:30 pm

-After the 3rd United Nations Ocean Conference, what are the challenges for ocean governance?
-An analysis of the progress made and the implementation issues of the Nice Action Plan.
+After the 3rd United Nations Ocean Conference: What Are the Challenges for Ocean Governance?
+An in-depth look at the progress made and the implementation challenges of the Nice Ocean Action Plan.

-The third United Nations Ocean Conference (UNOC 3), to be held in Nice from 9 to 13 June 2025, is expected to mark a decisive turning point in global ocean governance.
-Its ambition: to accelerate the conservation and sustainable use of marine spaces in line with Sustainable Development Goal 14 (SDG 14).
-Co-organised by France and Costa Rica, the conference will result in the adoption of the Nice Action Plan for the Ocean — a strategic document combining a political declaration and a set of voluntary commitments.
+The third United Nations Ocean Conference (UNOC 3), held in Nice from June 9 to 13, 2025, is intended to mark a decisive turning point in global ocean governance.
+Its ambition: to accelerate the conservation and sustainable use of marine areas in line with Sustainable Development Goal 14 (SDG 14).
+Co-hosted by France and Costa Rica, the conference concluded with the adoption of the Nice Ocean Action Plan, a strategic document combining a political declaration with a series of voluntary commitments.

 This session will offer an in-depth analysis of UNOC 3’s outcomes and examine the concrete challenges now facing all stakeholders involved.
 Our speakers will review the major advances linked to the three main priorities of the conference: finalising multilateral processes, mobilising finance, and strengthening scientific knowledge.